Unconfirmed Bitcoin Transactions

 0, your change value will have the output index

 - 4.You can double-check the transaction ID using a blockchain explorer.
 In the event that your channel opening transaction does not have a change output, e.g. it only has one output, you will not be able to make a CPFP transaction and cannot bump the fee.

 Channels need to be confirmed within two weeks after they were initiated, or else they will not become active and will have to be force closed.

 As of now, there is no way for you to increase the confirmation time of a channel that was opened to your node.

 When closing channels, we differentiate between cooperative closes of active channels, and unilateral closes, or force closes, of inactive channels.

 For cooperative closures, we can use the

-lncli wallet bumpclosefee to create a CPFP transaction that spends the outputs of our channel closure transaction.
+lncli wallet bumpclosefeeto create a CPFP transaction that spends the outputs of our channel closure transaction.
 You will only be able to make use of this command if it was created as an anchor channel.
-For other channels, only the counterparty of the party initiating the force close will be able to get the channel confirmed more quickly if they spend their output with a higher fee (CPFP).
+For other channels, only the party that did not initiate the force close will be able to get the channel confirmed more quickly if they spend their output with a higher fee (CPFP).